 A national strategy for validation

-The National Delegation for Validation 2015–2019 was appointed by the Government to follow-up and support the coordinated development of validation in education and training and in working life.
+The National Delegation for Validation 2015–2019 was appointed by the Government to follow-up, support and promote coordinated development work in the area of validation.
 One of the Delegation’s tasks was to prepare a proposal for a national strategy.